Strategic Planning and Assessment Cycle

 Budgeting (UBC): Budgeting processes that ensure alignment of resources with institutional strategy, as well as fiscal management that provides for sustainability and strategic growth.

-Implementation (ULC + Senates): The principled, disciplined process of executing on strategic priorities, distributing responsibility, tracking progress, and making necessary adjustments.
+Implementation (ULC + Senates): Principled, disciplined processes that execute on strategic Priorities for Action through distributed responsibility, tracking of progress, and necessary adjustments.

-Assessment (UAAC): The continuous and diligent assessment of those activities that will allow for institutional effectiveness.
+Assessment (UAAC): Continuous and diligent assessment of those activities that will allow for institutional effectiveness.